jacoblapworth/akahu-sdk-swift/src/react/toggle.md

 ### Checkboxes or Radios

-Use the `type` prop to specify whether the Toggle Options should behave like checkboxes or like radios.
+Use the `type` prop to specify whether the `ToggleOption`s should behave like checkboxes or like radios.

 ```
 const checkboxToggle = {